pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 * Likelihood of having flu in France is 14.2% (`mean_target=0.142`)
 * Total rows from France=288 -out of 910-.
 This is the `q_rows` variable; `perc_rows` is the same number but in percentage.

-Regardless the filter by country, we've got:
+Regardless of the filter by country, we've got:

 * Column `sum_target` sums the total people with flu present in data.
 * Column `perc_target` sums `1.00` -or 100%